-Although the wrongful acts listed in Articles 28, 36, and 56 should be punished, the punishment of cancellation of registration is disproportionate.
-In addition to potential abuse by election commissions, these provisions could lead to efforts to "cancel" an election opponent as part of the quest for electoral victory.
-Democratic elections should be premised on election in one's own right rather than defeat of opponents through "cancellation".
-14 The OSCE/ODIHR recommends that the possibility to cancel a candidate's registration be limited to the situation where the candidate does canceled in such manner as law may provide."
+The OSCE/ODIHR noted in its November 2003 assessment that Articles 28, 36, and 56 permit the cancellation of registration of a candidate for a variety of reasons.
+The OSCE/ODIHR noted that the sanction of cancellation of registration is

+Articles 17 and 18 of the Constitution, though, appear to conflict with paragraph (2) of Article 56 of the Constitution, which states: "No person with criminal record may be elected a deputy of the Jogorku Kenesh of the Kyrgyz Republic unless such record shall have been expunged and canceled in such manner as law may provide."
 A "criminal record" could include a record of unjustified, unproven allegations, and a person with a "criminal record" could even be found innocent during the course of judicial proceedings.
 Thus, there must be a translation error in Article 56 and it is likely that the phrase "conviction of a serious crime" is intended instead of "criminal record".
 Interestingly, the Constitution does not contain a similar "criminal record" prohibition for candidates for the Presidency.